 Meeting the needs of clients

 The second principle is that the function of the life insurance producer is to help people solve financial problems.
 It’s likely that many people a producer talks to will not recognize these problems or, if they do, they’ll tend to ignore them.
 People are engrossed in the task of taking care of today’s needs.
 If they think of the future at all, they’re inclined to put it in a second place because today’s pressures consume their attention.
-A producer’s role is to isolate these problems and present them to prospects in such a way that they’ll want to do something about them.
+A producer’s role is to isolate these problems and present those needs to prospects in such a way that they’ll want to do something about them.

-A life insurance producer does not create problems — he helps people address and solve problems.
+A life insurance producer does not create problems — he helps people identify, address and solve problems.
 In consulting with clients, the agent/producer establishes the overall problem, then the specific problems; assesses the need; presents the life insurance solution; and finally, closes by securing the necessary coverage for the clients.

 Evangelism, the task of proclaiming the gospel to those who are lost, winning them to Christ, baptizing and discipling them, is somewhat similar to the task of the life insurance agent.
 It involves approaching people who would rather talk about another subject — any other subject; exposing their need to talk about it; reasoning with them about why they can’t afford not to get it; and finally, bringing them into covenant with God through Christ — the ultimate “life insurance.”
 This often involves an approach of apologetics, or providing a rational defense of the gospel.
 Evangelists and apologists, agents of God’s covenant, establish reason for the existence of God and show that just as people do not live and breathe apart from Him, so they cannot have eternal life apart from Him (Acts 17:16-17, 22-31, II Corinthians 10:5, II Timothy 4:5).